Do They Know It's Christmas?: Release and promotion

 The day after recording, Geldof appeared on Mike Read's BBC Radio 1 Breakfast Show to promote the record, and promised that every penny would go to the cause.
 Most retailers agreed to sell the record at its cost price of £1.35 including VAT; however, some refused, citing cost pressures.
 The British government donated an amount to the charity equal to the amount of tax they had collected on the single.

 Radio 1 began to play the song every hour, far greater than the seven or eight plays per day normally received by an A-list single.
 The number-one single at the time was "I Should Have Known Better" by Jim Diamond.
 "Do They Know It's Christmas?" had advance orders of 250,000 within a week of its recording, and orders from record dealers reached one million by 8 December.
 To meet demand, Phonogram put all five of their European factories to work pressing the single.

-Initial quantities of "Do They Know It's Christmas?" were made available from Monday 3 December 1984.
+Initial quantities of "Do They Know It's Christmas?" were made available from 3 December 1984.
 It was not officially released until 7 December.
 It received further publicity from a launch party that day at the Royal Albert Hall during the charity event "Dinner at Albert's", an evening of music to raise money for Save the Children and the Ethiopia Famine Relief Fund.
 The single entered the UK singles chart the following week at number one, outselling all the other records in the chart put together, with the 7" single alone selling 200,000 copies in the first two days of release.
 It sold a million copies in the first week, making it the fastest-selling single in UK chart history until Elton John's "Candle in the Wind 1997".
 UK sales passed three million on the last day of 1984.
 When Wham!, whose singer George Michael appeared on "Do They Know It's Christmas?", reached number two with their single "Last Christmas", they donated their royalties to the Band Aid Trust.